rust-lang/book/nostarch/chapter20.md

 increasing the throughput of your server.

-We’ll limit the number of threads in the pool to a small number to protect us from Denial of Service (DoS) attacks; if we had our program create a new thread for each request as it came in, someone making 10 million requests to our server could create havoc by using up all our server’s resources and grinding the processing of requests to a halt.
+We’ll limit the number of threads in the pool to a small number to protect us from DoS attacks; if we had our program create a new thread for each request as it came in, someone making 10 million requests to our server could create havoc by using up all our server’s resources and grinding the processing of requests to a halt.

 Rather than spawning unlimited threads, then, we’ll have a fixed number of threads waiting in the pool.
 Requests that come in are sent to the pool for